-When you choose to have a healthy and regular breakfast, your body can only thank you.
-A correct intake of calories, proteins, fibres, and minerals allows the body to work better, without overloading it or weakening it excessively at certain times of the day.
+When we opt for a healthy and regular breakfast, our organism can only thank us.
+The right intake of calories, protein, fibre and minerals allows the body to work better, without overloading it or weakening it excessively at certain times of the day.

 - does not alter insulin levels;

 - helps to better control calorie intake;